CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 Comparison of two SmtpUTF8Mailboxes is straightforward with no setup work needed.
 They are considered equivalent if there is an exact octet-for-octet match.

+Comparison of a SmtpUTF8Mailbox and rfc822Name will always fail.
+SmtpUTF8Mailbox values SHALL contain a Local-part which includes one or more non-ASCII characters, while rfc822Names only include ASCII characters (including the Local-part).
+Thus, a SmtpUTF8Mailbox and rfc822Name will never match.

-Comparison with email addresses such as internationalized email address or rfc822Name requires additional setup steps for domain part and Local-part.
-The initial preparation for the email addresses is to remove any phrases, comments, and "<" or ">" characters.
-This document calls for comparison of domain labels that include non-ASCII characters to be transformed to A-labels if not already in that form.
-The first step is to detect use of the U-label by using Section 5.1 of {{!RFC5891}}.
-Next, if necessary, transform any U-labels (Unicode) to A-labels (ASCII) as specified in Section 5.5 of {{RFC5891}}.
+Comparison of SmtpUTF8Mailbox values with internationalized email addresses requires additional setup steps for domain part and Local-part.
+The initial preparation for the email address to compare with the SmtpUTF8Mailbox value is to remove any phrases, comments, and "<" or ">" characters.

+For the setup of the domain part, the following conversions SHALL be
+performed:

+1. Convert all labels which constitute the domain part that include non-ASCII characters to A-labels if not already in that form.
+    a.
+Detect all U-labels present within the domain part using Section 5.1 of {{!RFC5891}}.
+    b.
+Transform all detected U-labels (Unicode) to A-labels (ASCII) as specified in Section 5.5 of {{RFC5891}}.
+2. Convert all uppercase letters found within the labels which constitute the domain part to lowercase letters.

-For ASCII NR-LDH labels, uppercase letters are converted to lowercase letters.
-In setup for SmtpUTF8Mailbox, the email address Local-part MUST conform to the requirements of {{!RFC6530}} and {{RFC6531}}, including being a string in UTF-8 form.
+For the setup of the Local-part, the Local-part MUST be verified to conform to the requirements of {{!RFC6530}} and {{RFC6531}}, including being a string in UTF-8 form.
 In particular, the local- part MUST NOT be transformed in any way, such as by doing case folding or normalization of any kind.
 The `Local-part` part of an internationalized email address is already in UTF-8.
-For rfc822Name, the Local-part, which is IA5String (ASCII), trivially maps to UTF-8 without change.
-Once setup is complete, they are again compared octet for octet.
+Once setup is complete, they are again compared octet-for-octet.

 To summarize non-normatively, the comparison steps, including setup,
 are:

 1. If the domain contains U-labels, transform them to A-labels.
-2. If the domain contains ASCII NR-LDH labels, lowercase them.
+2. If the domain contains any uppercase letters, lowercase them.
-3. Compare strings octet for octet for equivalence.
+3. Compare strings octet-for-octet for equivalence.

 This specification expressly does not define any wildcard characters, and SmtpUTF8Mailbox comparison implementations MUST NOT interpret any